Currency Wars: Sequels

 In July 2009, the book was followed by a sequel, Currency Wars 2: World of Gold Privilege (货币战争2：金权天下), published by China Industry and Commerce Publishing House (ISBN 978-9573265214), which the Financial Times reported as being one of the most popular books in China by late 2009.
 More than two million copies have been sold.
 In this book, Song predicted that by 2024, the world's single currency system will mature.
-He believes that if China cannot be dominant in this system, it should not participate, but should be self-hill, have their own sphere of financial influence.
+He believes that if China cannot be dominant in this system, it should not participate, but should be self-reliant, have their own sphere of financial influence.

 In May 2011, a second sequel, Currency Wars 3: Financial High Frontier (货币战争3：金融高边疆), was published by Yuan-Liou Publishing (ISBN 978-9573267843).
 It discusses more specifically modern Chinese history, from Chiang Kai-shek to the depreciation trend of the U.S. dollar in the long term, seen from a currency war perspective.
 It pushes towards an isolationist financial policy.